 - Many sellers, including new car dealerships, will likely be quite happy to bring the car to your place for a viewing and test drive – just ask!

 - No more ‘shaking on a car deal’.
-The Chief Medical Officer, Professor Brendan Murphy has said that many of the physical and social distancing practices that we have had had to adopt due to coronavirus may very well be permanent.
+The Chief Medical Officer, Professor Brendan Murphy has said that many of the physical and social distancing practices that we have had had to adapt due to coronavirus may very well be permanent.
 Many other voices are being heard that the traditional handshake may be a thing of the past as people adhere to better hand hygiene.
 So what will become of the classic shaking on a new car deal?
 The challenge is out there – what do you think should replace the handshake when buying a new car.
 Let us know your ideas.

 Car Loans – Business as Usual

-Jade Car Loans is open for business as usual in sourcing you a great car finance for Australia deal.
+Jade Car Loans is open for business as usual in sourcing you great car finance for Australia deal.
 Some banks and lenders have tightened lending guidelines which means having us as your car loans broker to navigate your deal through is an even greater advantage.

 When you’re ready to buy, or even before, give us a call and we’ll provide you with a quote on your new vehicle.
 Call 1300 000 003